Board Nomination and Voting Procedure

 The newly elected Board will take up its duties at the end of the Assembly.
 Upon their election, the successful candidates will choose the following posts from among their number:

 Election results will be notified to the membership in the WAPCEPC Newsletter.

 Each Organizational member receives a voting pack containing 2 sheets (bearing the logo of WAPCEPC), one containing the names of the candidates and a box in which to place a mark to vote, but this sheet will not show the Organizational member’s name.
 The second part will show only the Organizational Member’s name and contact details.
 These two voting parts will be the only ballot papers.
 They should be sent back simultaneously as two e-mail attachments.
 The Independent Election Committee will separate the two parts before counting the votes.

 Votes of Individual members

-Individual members will be required to logon to the website and navigate to the voting section.
+Individual members will be required to log-on to the website and navigate to the voting section.
 There they will be able to click beside the names of the candidates they wish to vote for.
 Only one vote per candidate and a maximum of 9 votes.
-The website “Sign in” will ensure that each member can only vote in the voting section once.
+The website “Sign in” will ensure that each member can only vote once in the voting section.